Build Your Home

 Loan Requirements to Meet

-These are some of the standard requirements often needed to qualify for an FHA single close construction loan.
-If you have questions about these requirements, we’re here to help.
+These are some of the standard requirements often needed to qualify for an FHA OTC Construction loan.
+If you have questions about these requirements, we're here to help.

 - You need to be purchasing the land you will build on at closing (or currently own the land).